AccountGo/accountgo/README.md

 ![accountgoweb](https://cloud.githubusercontent.com/assets/17961526/16177121/f41e2c10-3656-11e6-885f-fb2325b09066.PNG)

 # Setup Develoment Environment
-Under “Presentation” folder, you will see three web projects.
+In “Presentation” folder, there are three web projects.
-•	“Web” – this is the web project you will also see in demo at http://www.accountgo.ph
+-	“Web” – an old web front-end.
+Currently the demo site is http://www.accountgo.ph
-•	“AccountGoWeb” – this is the future.
+-	“AccountGoWeb” – this is the future.
+Functionalities from the old "Web" front-end are soon transported to this project.
 Development under ASP.NET Core 1.0, ReactJS and MobX.
-•	“Api” – REST API project to be consumed by “AccountGoWeb”.
+-	“Api” – ASP.NET REST API project to be consumed by “AccountGoWeb”.

-AccountGoWeb/Api are development under ASP.NET Core 1.0, meaning VS 2015 with Update 3 and the latest update of “Microsoft ASP.NET and Web Tools” extension.
+AccountGoWeb/Api are development under ASP.NET Core 1.0, and requires you to install VS 2015 (Community is Ok) with Update 3 and the latest update of “Microsoft ASP.NET and Web Tools” extension.

-Additionally, “AccountGoWeb” use webpack so you also need to install webpack to the project.
+“AccountGoWeb” use webpack so you also need to install webpack to the project.
+For some reason, Visual Studio 2015 "dependencies" is showing warning "Dependencies - not installed" when adding webpack to project.json.
+So for the time being, you need to install webpack manually.
+See instructions below.

-Here are things you would like to check first.

-1. Install Visual 2015 with Update 3 – I believe you already have this.
+1. Install Visual 2015 (i.e. Community edition) with Update 3.
-2. Update “Microsoft ASP.NET and Web Tools”
+2. Update “Microsoft ASP.NET and Web Tools” external tools.
+After you install VS 2015, go to "Tools->Extensions and updates" and search for “Microsoft ASP.NET and Web Tools”.
-3. Install “Webpack”, open command prompt and go to “AccountGoWeb” folder.
+3. Install “Webpack”. open command prompt and go to “AccountGoWeb” folder.
 Type “npm install webpack”.
-Because webpack is configured to run on precompile (project.json), you also need to make sure that path to webpack is set on system environment variable.
-The way I do this is to also install webpack globally. “npm install webpack” then add “C:\Users\marvin\AppData\Roaming\npm;” to PATH environment variable.
+You also need to install "webpack" globally, Type “npm install -g webpack”.
+Because webpack is configured to run on precompile (project.json), you also need to make sure that path to webpack cmd path is set on system environment variable.
+Add “C:\Users\{user}\AppData\Roaming\npm;” to PATH environment variable.
-4. Clone the latest repo here https://github.com/AccountGo/accountgo
+4. Clone/Fork the latest repo here https://github.com/AccountGo/accountgo
 5. Open the solution file and restore all packages.

+Note: Step #3 can be improve.
+Suggestions are welcome.